gsgalloway/zksnark-sudokus/README.md

 A program can check a row/column/square correctly contains the numbers 1 through 9 in any of the following ways:

-1. Use a set.
-Either check for duplicates (assuming all cell values are between 1 and 9) or fill the set with all nine cells' values and check it for equality against an expected set.
+1. Use a set: either check for duplicates (assuming all cell values are between 1 and 9) or fill the set with all nine cells' values and check it for equality against an expected set.
 2. Check that all values are contained in [1-9], are unique, and sum to 45.
-This is a moderately imperative approach, but it can be built using two extremely simple and widely implemented primitives: `add` and `assert_equal`
+This is a moderately imperative approach, but it can be built using three extremely simple and widely implemented primitives: `check_range`, `add` and `assert_equal`
 3. Check that the given list of 9 numbers is a permutation of the list of numbers 1 through 9.
 PLONK and its derivatives rely on permutation checks as part of their proof system, but do not necessarily expose this functionality nicely to developer code
 4. Make use of prover hints and encode into the witness the indices of all numbers 1 through 9 in the given list of cells.